OctopusDeploy/docs/docs/projects/version-control/configuring-version-control-on-a-project.md

 ![configuring version control](configure-version-control.png)

 Your project is now configured with Version Control.
 You can see this change reflected on the Process page, where you can change branches.
 You can also confirm this in your Git repository.
-The `.octopus` directory will not be created, and it should contain your _deployment_process.ocl_, _deployment_settings.ocl_, and _schema_version.ocl_ files.
+The `.octopus` directory will now be created, and it should contain your _deployment_process.ocl_, _deployment_settings.ocl_, and _schema_version.ocl_ files.

 ## Not everything is saved to version control